aibasel/downward/docs/search-plugin-syntax.md

 ### Strings

 Parameters of type `string` can be specified in double quotes.
 Nested quotes can be escaped as `\"`, backslashes as `\\`, and newlines as `\n`.
-E.g.,
+For example,

     filename="C:\\some.file"

 ### Lists

 List arguments have to be enclosed in square brackets now.
-E.g.,
+For example,

     lazy_greedy([h1, h2], preferred=[])

 ### Enumerations

 Enumeration arguments should be specified by name and are not case-sensitive.
-E.g.,
+For example,

     eager_greedy([h1,h2], cost_type=normal)

 To get enumeration names (and more) for a search plugin parameter, run the help command for the search plugin

-    ./fast-downward.py --search "" --help [Name]  // e.g. with Name=eager_greedy
+    ./fast-downward.py --search "" --help <name>  // e.g. with <name>=eager_greedy

 ## Variables as Parameters